 Casio established the Casio Group Code of Conduct to make explicit its expectations that all executives and employees follow international norms, laws and ordinances applicable in each country and region, as well as all company rules, and also act with high ethical standards and good sense in their day-to-day work.
-On June 1, 2013, Casio revised the code for the first time in five years, in order to meet the expectations of the international community and reflect changes in the surrounding environment including the issuance of ISO 26000, the international standard on social responsibility, in November 2010 and Casio's joining the UN Global Compact in December 2010.
-Here are the main revisions to the Code of Conduct.
+On June 1, 2013, Casio revised the code, in order to better meet the expectations of the international community and capture trends in the social environment including the issuance of ISO 26000, the international guidance standard on social responsibility, in November 2010; Casio having joined the UN Global Compact in December 2010; and Casio having adopted the UN's Guiding Principles on Business and Human Rights in June 2011.
+Since then, Casio has been working to ensure everyone is fully aware of the revised code, group-wide.
+Here are the three main revisions to the Code of Conduct.